RomaRamune/Final-Python-Project/README.md

 # Final-Python-Project
 Final Full-Stack with Python Project // Django Library

+Please download the files.
+Create virtual environment and install requirements.
+Make migrations, migrate and runserver before using it.

 It is a Notebook app, with folowing functions:
 User can Register;
 Registerred user can Login;